What is the council doing to combat electoral fraud?

-I can’t find my polling station using the interactive map – the page doesn’t load up
+I can’t find my polling station using the interactive map – the page doesn’t load

-I can’t get to a polling station – I’m just going to get a friend to go for me
+I can’t get to a polling station – I’m just going to get a friend to go for me.

 Where can I find out more information about elections in Tower Hamlets?

 If you would like to write to Electoral Services, the address is as follows.

 Tower Hamlets Town Hall

 160 Whitechapel Road

 Enquiries relating to Elections should be addressed to the Returning Officer (RO) and electoral registration enquiries addressed to the Electoral Registration Officer (ERO).